VinceWangVW/VinceWangVW.github.io/_pages/about.md

 ## Research Interests

-My research focuses on **deep learning for scientific computing**, especially neural PDE simulation and learned modeling of physical-field dynamics.
+My research focuses on **deep learning for scientific computing**, especially **neural PDE simulation** for physical-field dynamics.

-I study neural simulators as complete scientific-computing systems rather than isolated architectures: how physical states are observed, represented, compressed, and evolved determines what a learned simulator can recover, preserve, and predict.
+I view neural PDE simulation not merely as architecture design, but as a complete scientific-computing pipeline: how physical states are observed, represented, compressed, and evolved determines what a learned simulator can recover, preserve, and predict.

 My long-term goal is to develop **state-, observation-, and structure-aware principles** for efficient, reliable, and physically faithful scientific simulation under incomplete observations and practical computational budgets.

 <details>
 <summary><small>Other research interests</small></summary>

-Beyond this core direction, I am also interested in meaningful and conceptually interesting problems in other areas of AI, including knowledge distillation, LLM reasoning, and causality.
+Beyond this core direction, I am also interested in meaningful and conceptually interesting problems across AI, such as knowledge distillation, LLM reasoning, and causality.

 </details>